| +Home | Museum | Wanted | Specs | Previous | Next |

 amidst the two Busicom-made machines that brought with them NCR's debut into

-the electronic calculator marketplace sometime in mid-1968.
-Along with
+the electronic calculator marketplace sometime in the early part of 1969.

 18-3